 Department Honor Societies

 A number of departments offer membership in an honor society for the particular discipline.
 Each of these is explained in more detail in the description of the department’s offerings in the Curricula section of this catalog.

 - Aerospace Studies - Arnold Air Society & Silver Wings

 - Biology –Gamma Tau chapter of Beta Beta Beta

 - Business - Beta Gamma Sigma

-- Communication – Beta Chi chapter of Lambda Pi Eta
+- Communication and Journalism – Beta Chi chapter of Lambda Pi Eta

 - Economics – Omicron Delta Epsilon